Trung28899/NodeJS-MongoDB/README.txt

             - MongoDB delete operation in ./models/products under deleteById()
             - Excute delete operation and re-direct in ./controllers/admin.js under postDeleteProduct().
 Now you can CRUD any admin products

+    5. Other operations:
+        - Creating an user:
+            +, code in 9th Commit
+            +, user created manually in mongo compass +, See ./models/user.js to see the user class and methods +, See app.js for how to find an user by id and insert user reference into the request

 IV.
 Other Notes:
     What is in this module: